hampta/MrBeastify-Youtube/README.md

 -   This extension was inspired by **[Unnecessary Inventions][UI YouTube]** and his **[Website][UI Website]**.

--   This extension is unofficial and not affiliated with MrBeast or YouTube.
+-   This extension is unofficial and not affiliated with Borodulka or YouTube.

 <!----------------------------------------------------------------------------->